nwdorian/ShiftsLogger/README.md

 ## REST API documentation

 - Available at
-- REST API Endpoints documentation is automatically generated based on the OpenAPI spec - Static site is created with DocFx and deployed to Github Pages trough Github Actions
+- REST API Endpoints documentation is automatically generated based on the OpenAPI spec - Static site is created with DocFx and deployed to Github Pages through Github Actions

 ### How to integrate DocFx with Github Pages